drgibbon/grsec-slackware/README.md

 grsec-slackware
 ===============
-This script automatically pulls the latest grsecurity test version, with correct kernel version, patches it, and compiles.
-It then packages it for Slackware.
+This script automatically pulls the latest grsecurity test version with correct kernel version, applies the patch, and compiles.
+It then creates a slackpkg (with kernel, source, modules, and firmware all in one).
+The package should not clobber any Slackware files.

 For simplicity, RBAC is disabled by default, but that can be easily changed.
-As is, the script won't run as root, and you need [fakeroot](https://slackbuilds.org/repository/14.2/system/fakeroot/) installed (you can pass MANPO=no to the fakeroot SlackBuild to avoid the dependencies).
+As is, the script won't run as root, and you need [fakeroot](https://slackbuilds.org/repository/14.2/system/fakeroot/) installed (you can pass `MANPO=no` to the fakeroot SlackBuild to avoid the dependencies).

 Disclaimer